iffy/generalconference/data/eng/1993-10/027-ward-and-branch-families-part-of-heavenly-fathers-plan-for-us/text.md

 should be belittled or made to feel less than he is within the walls of a Church classroom.

-Ward families are a refuge.
-I know a young family that lived in south Los Angeles during the violent summer of 1992.
+**Ward families are a refuge.** I know a young family that lived in south Los Angeles during the violent summer of 1992.
 They could feel the heat from the fires as they sat terrified in their little apartment.
 They telephoned their parents in Salt Lake.
 Their families offered encouragement and their prayers.
 They could do no more at such a distance.
 It was a ward member who made arrangements for the Parkins to get themselves and their baby out safely.
 They stayed with members until they could go back to their apartment.
 They were safe.

 Multiply this story by every natural and civil crisis.
 Bishops and quorum leaders accounting for families after hurricanes, members carrying food and blankets--it makes no difference where you live or what kind of chaos might occur, The Church of Jesus Christ of Latter-day Saints _will_ remain organized, and order _will_ prevail.
-The wards and stakes of Zion will be a "refuge from the storm" ([D&amp;C 115:6](https://www.lds.org/scriptures/dc- testament/dc/115.6?lang=eng#5)).
+The wards and stakes of Zion will be a "refuge from the storm" ([D&amp;C 115:6](/scriptures/dc- testament/dc/115.6?lang=eng#5)).

-Ward families provide ways for us to contribute.
-There are no boundaries for contributing our time and talents.
+**Ward families provide ways for us to contribute.** There are no boundaries for contributing our time and talents.
 Hopefully, we will contribute everywhere we go, but the structure of a ward provides a good training ground.

 After living for twenty years in the same ward, I married and moved to a distant city, where my husband continued his schooling.
 The people were